MelbourneDeveloper/Jayse/src/dart_jayse/README.md

 ## Features

+- **Power Path Parsing and Filtering** - allows you to access deeply nested values without casting and without throwing exceptions.
 - **Lossless Conversion**: convert to strongly typed Dart objects and back to JSON without any information loss.
 See below for more information.
 - **Strong Typing**: all values are strongly typed.
 No accessing `dynamic` values.
 - **Immutable**: All objects are immutable.
 There are no setters.
 Use non-destructive mutation to create new `JsonObject`s.
-- **Simpler data classes and less code generation**: data classes are simpler and code generation with tools like `json_serializable` is often not necessary.
 - **Simple, tight code**: the library is small and easy to understand.
 It's a single file with no dependencies, and currently under 200 LOC.

-Example:
+- **Simpler data classes and less code generation**: data classes are simpler and code generation with tools like `json_serializable` is often not necessary.

 ```dart
 class Message {
   Message(this._jsonObject);